-One the major benefits of an implant-based reconstruction is the lack of a donor site.
+One of the major benefits of an implant-based reconstruction is the lack of a donor site.

 Ladies having DIEP flap reconstruction will always have a large, "tummy-tuck" style scar on the lower abdomen.
-The absence of a donor site means no scar, and a different recovery from surgery as there won't be a second operative site that needs to heal prior to resuming full activity.
+The absence of a donor site with implant reconstruction means no extra scar, and a different recovery from surgery as there won't be a second operative site that needs to heal prior to resuming full activity.